Young Marines: Organization

 All units accept new members differently as part of recruit training.
 Some units train new recruits over a period of several months, led by several recruit instructors (RI's), while other units train new members over a course of a few weekend meetings, while at least one unit has a 4-day long encampment for recruit training.
 At the end of recruit training, members are officially given the title of "Young Marine," are allowed to wear the standard camouflage uniform, and earn the rank of private (those that have not completed recruit training successfully are allowed to take part in most unit activities, but do not hold the rank of private).
 Honor recruits, recruits that have done exceptionally well during their training period, may begin with the rank of private first class.

-Upon earning sufficient rank, Young Marines may enroll in a leadership school in order to enhance their leadership skills.
-Junior Leadership School (JLS) is available for Young Marine lance corporals and corporals, and is necessary for advancement to the rank of sergeant.
-The curriculum at JLS often involves leadership skills, map and compass navigation, U.S. and Young Marine history, duties of billeted positions, and squad drill.
-Senior Leadership School (SLS), teaching platoon drill and advanced leadership skills, is available for sergeants and staff sergeants, and is necessary for advancement to the rank of gunnery sergeant.
-Upon attainment of sufficient rank, Advanced Leadership School (ALS) is possible, and it is a requirement for the highest rank of master gunnery sergeant.

 Uniforms

-The standard Young Marine uniform is the "M81" woodland-patterned BDU.
-Unlike the Marine Corps Junior ROTC (MCJROTC), the Young Marines are not authorized to wear the MARPAT-patterned camouflage utility uniform.
+The official uniform for the Young Marines program for youth is the civilian version of the digital camouflage blouse and trousers, olive drab name tapes, khaki web belt, black boots, cover, and white crew-neck T-shirt.
+The new uniform went into effect October 1, 2024 and will be transitioning for 2 years.
 As for dress uniform, the current dress uniforms allowed are Service Alphas, Bravos, and Charlies.
 The U.S. Marine Corps Eagle, Globe and Anchor emblem is replaced with a gold Young Marines emblem on all uniforms where an EGA would be used in the USMC.
 On service uniforms, the garrison cover is the only headgear permitted.
-Marine Corps dress blues are not authorized for the Young Marines, unlike in the MCJROTC, whose units are allowed to wear modified Blue Dress "A" and "B" for balls and other formal events.
+Marine Corps dress blues are not authorized for the Young Marines, unlike in the MCJROTC, whose units are allowed to wear modified dress blues "A" and "B" for balls and other formal events.